shuoshuoliu/shuoshuoliu.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in [Statistics] Department (https://science.psu.edu/stat) at the Penn State University.
+I am a PhD student in the [Statistics] Department (https://science.psu.edu/stat) at the Penn State University.

-A data-driven personal website
+Education
 ======